NyaDanilusNya/DanilusVM/README.md

 `computer.pushEvent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue

-`computer.pullEvent() -> ...` - retrieves information about an event by taking it from the event queue (returns all values ​​as a string!)
+`computer.pullEvent(number timeout) -> ...` - retrieves information about an event by taking it from the event queue (returns all values ​​as a string!) (timeout in ms)

 - `keydown -> "keydown", string` - returns the event name and scancode.
 Triggered when a key is pressed on the keyboard